Institute of Our Lady of Mercy CIO

-The Institute of Our Lady of Mercy is an Order of Roman Catholic Sisters of Mercy (the Congregation).
+The Institute of Our Lady of Mercy CIO is an Order of Roman Catholic Sisters of Mercy (the Congregation).
+We refer to it as the “Institute” in this Privacy Notice.
 It is one of three strands of the Mercy family in Great Britain, stemming from the first foundation of Catherine McAuley.
 It was formed from the union of twenty autonomous Congregations and was formally recognised by the Vatican as a Religious Congregation of Pontifical Rights in November 1983.

 The work of the Sisters of Mercy in relieving poverty, nursing the sick and advancing education and religious studies is today still inspired by the Foundress, Catherine McAuley.
 Under the direction of the Institute’s Trustees this work is carried on by individual Sisters acting within parish communities, in schools, care homes and in the wider community.

-The Charity is registered with the Charity Commission with registered number 290544.
+The Institute is registered as a charity with the Charity Commission with registered charity number 1201690.

 Personal data

-In this Privacy Notice, the term “personal data”, means information relating to you that allows us to identify you either directly, or in combination with other information we hold.
+“Personal data” means information relating to you that allows us to identify you either directly, or in combination with other information we hold or may be able to obtain.

 Special Categories of Personal Data